Administrators of NMC Health revamp company's board

-DUBAI (Reuters) - The administrators of troubled hospital operator NMC Health (NMC.L) have announced a new board for the London-listed company that brings in four new non-executive directors with international restructuring experience.
+DUBAI, April 14 (Reuters) - The administrators of troubled hospital operator NMC Health have announced a new board for the London-listed company that brings in four new non-executive directors with international restructuring experience.

 Previous board members, including executive chairman Faisal Belhoul have been removed, the administrators said in a statement.